-Subrogation is a term that's well-known in insurance and legal circles but rarely by the people who hire them.
-Even if you've never heard the word before, it would be in your benefit to understand the steps of how it works.
-The more knowledgeable you are, the better decisions you can make with regard to your insurance company.
+Subrogation is a concept that's understood in insurance and legal circles but sometimes not by the customers who hire them.
+Even if you've never heard the word before, it is in your benefit to know the nuances of how it works.
+The more you know about it, the more likely it is that an insurance lawsuit will work out in your favor.

-But since figuring out who is financially responsible for services or repairs is usually a time-consuming affair – and delay sometimes adds to the damage to the victim – insurance firms usually opt to pay up front and figure out the blame afterward.
-They then need a way to regain the costs if, ultimately, they weren't actually in charge of the expense.
+But since determining who is financially responsible for services or repairs is regularly a tedious, lengthy affair – and time spent waiting in some cases increases the damage to the policyholder – insurance companies often opt to pay up front and assign blame later.
+They then need a mechanism to regain the costs if, when there is time to look at all the facts, they weren't responsible for the expense.

 Can You Give an Example?

 Your garage catches fire and causes $10,000 in home damages.
 Fortunately, you have property insurance and it pays for the repairs.
 However, in its investigation it discovers that an electrician had installed some faulty wiring, and there is a reasonable possibility that a judge would find him accountable for the damages.
 The house has already been repaired in the name of expediency, but your insurance firm is out ten grand.
 What does the firm do next?